-The present report contains the Test Module TM PEFC SC 5-4 entitled "Testing the voltage and the power as a function of the current density following an on/off profile versus time (Accelerated ageing on/off cycling test for a PEFC single cell)" The scope of the module is to determine the evolution of the voltage of a PEFC single cell operating in specified conditions during a durability test performed in cycling conditions with the current density following an on/off profile versus time.
+The present report contains the Test Module TM PEFC SC 5-7 entitled "Testing the voltage and the power as a function of the current density following a dynamic profile versus time (Dynamic load cycling ageing test for a PEFC single cell)" The scope of the module is to determine the evolution of the voltage of a PEFC single cell operating in specified conditions during a durability test performed in cycling conditions with the current density following a dynamic profile versus time.
 The module has no target application.
 It is a general characterization method used in research & development (R&D) of PEFC; for example, to perform baseline measurements for qualification of PEFC materials, components and designs in a given application.
 The module character of this testing procedure makes it suitable to apply it as a part of an entire test programme.

-The present version of the module is the result of an extensive review process carried out by the participating members to work package PEFC of the FCTESQA (Fuel Cell Systems Testing, Safety & Quality Assurance) Specific Targeted REsearch Project (STREP).
-FCTESQA is the successor project to FCTESTNET.
+The present version of the module is the result of an extensive review process carried out by the participating members to work package PEFC of the FCTES^{QA} (Fuel Cell Systems Testing, Safety & Quality Assurance) Specific Targeted REsearch Project (STREP).
+FCTES^{QA} is the successor project to FCTESTNET.
 It is in part funded by the Sixth Framework Programme of the European Community on Research, Technological development and Demonstration activities (FP6).